-Campsites feature either canvas tents with platforms, "stents" (wooden tent structures) or Adirondack shelters with bunks, as well as showers and flush toilets.
+Campsites feature either canvas tents with platforms (during the summer), "stents" (wooden tent structures) or shelters with bunks, as well as showers and flush toilets.

 Camp Parsons is accredited through the BSA National Camp Accreditation Program (NCAP).